UWCS/stardust/content/about/_index.md

 ### Courses and Workshops

 Gain real-world skills that aren't taught in a degree.
 One-off workshops on Git, Docker, and more.
-We're offering a cross-society [Python Course](go.uwcs.uk/python) for beginners, and a hands-on [Rust course](https://rs118.uwcs.co.uk/) if you feel more confident (not running 23/24).
+We're offering a cross-society [Python Course](go.uwcs.uk/python) for beginners;a hands-on [Rust course](https://rs118.uwcs.co.uk/) if you feel more confident (not running 23/24); and new for 2025 a [React Course](https://readytoreact.net/).

 ### Programming Competitions